November 24 1928

 Notes

-Satina indicates that the keys of the Preludes by Rachmaninoff were not stated in the program, but she believes that they would be the same as in other cities where this program was played.
-However, it is worth observing the slight change in the program in Paris on December 2.
+Satina indicated that the keys of the Preludes by Rachmaninoff were not stated in the program, but she believed they would have been the same as in other cities where this program was played.
+However, it is worth observing the slight changes in the program, such as in Paris on December 2.
+The attached review unfortunately does not provide specific details of the smaller works.
+Satina also believed that the concert took place in the Dresden Gewandhaus, however the attached press clipping indicates the large hall of the Geweberhaus.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.